 - Increase readability of the diagrams.
 As we speak we are leveraging AI in the auto-layout algorithm of Cloudockit to improve the readability

 - Ability to reupload diagrams.
 Most of the time, you do manual changes on the Cloudockit generated diagram so we will allow you to re-upload your diagrams and Cloudockit will update the connections and add the new detected resources

 - Support Layered Diagrams

 - In Azure diagrams, Cloudockit provides diagrams that have multi layers like the Virtual Machine Diagrams where you can choose if you want to see UDR or NSG in the diagram by selecting the layers to display

 - Add Data to the Shapes

-- We want to give you more power in the way you use the Visio diagrams so we will add Data to the shape in the upcoming month.
-For instance, you will see Data that will tell you if an EC2 Instance is up or down, the number of CPU…
+- We want to give you more power in the way you use the Visio diagrams.
+We will add Data to the shapes in the upcoming months.
+For example, you will see Data that will tell you if an EC2 Instance is up or down, the number of CPU.

 If you have any feature suggestion, please send it to email@example.com, this is always greatly appreciated.

 If you want to have an overall picture of Cloudockit, please see our website at https://www.cloudockit.com